bcss/RentACar-Contract/MISSING_FEATURES.md

-# MARMAR Rental Car Contract Management System - Missing Features
+# RCCMS Rental Car Contract Management System - Missing Features

 ## Document Purpose
 This document identifies features that could enhance the MARMAR rental car contract management system but are not currently implemented.
 Each feature includes a description, business value, priority level, complexity estimate, and implementation recommendations.